jamarphi/pen_engine/README.md

 # 1.6 - Animations

+There are four types of items that can be animated:

+    - pen::AnimationUI for gui items
+    - pen::AnimationPixel for 2D pixel items
+    - pen::AnimationPixel3D for 3D pixel items
+    - pen::Animation3D for 3D graphically accelerated items

-To animate a gui item or a camera, simply add an item to the animation manager:
+To animate an item or a camera, simply add an item to the animation manager:

+    - For gui items: pen::AnimationUI::Add(item, type, ms, infinite, void (*onAnimationEndEvent)(pen::ui::Item*, unsigned int), unitA, unitB, unitC, unitD);
+    - For 2D pixel items: pen::AnimationPixel::Add(item, type, ms, infinite, void (*onAnimationEndEvent)(pen::Item*, unsigned int), unitA, unitB, unitC, unitD);
+    - For 3D pixel items: pen::AnimationPixel3D::Add(item, type, ms, infinite, void (*onAnimationEndEvent)(pen::Item3D*, unsigned int), unitA, unitB, unitC, unitD);
-    pen::ui::Animation::Add(item, type, ms, infinite, unitA, unitB, unitC);
+    - For 3D graphically accelerated items: pen::Animation3D::Add(item, type, ms, infinite, void (*onAnimationEndEvent)(pen::GraphicallyAcceleratedItem3D*, unsigned int), unitA, unitB, unitC, unitD);

     1. The item is a pointer to an item you already created.
-2. The type is the transformation, an example is pen::ui::AnimationType::TRANSLATE.
+    2. The type is the transformation, an example is pen::AnimationType::TRANSLATE.
     3. The ms is the amount of milliseconds for the duration.
     4. The infinite boolean is for if you want to run this animation forever, this means that any other animation with the same item and type will not run.
+    5. An optional callback that happens when the animation added is ended, it takes the type of item as a pointer and the unsigned int used for the animation type.
-5. The three units unitA, unitB, and unitC, are used to pass in values for the transformations.
-If you are doing rotation for instance, then you only need to use unitA, this means unitB and unitC will be ignored.
+    6. The four units unitA, unitB, unitC, and unitD, are used to pass in values for the transformations.
+If you are doing rotation for instance, then you only need to use unitA, this means unitB , unitC, and unitD will be ignored.

 To run the animation manager after adding items do:

-    pen::ui::Animation::Run();
+    pen::Pen::RunAnimations();

-This will run in OnRender do all animations for each item consecutively until they are all complete.
+Call this insideof OnRender to run all animations for each item consecutively until they are complete.

-To animate sprites the same thing applies:

-    pen::Anim::Add(item, type, ms, infinite, unitA, unitB, unitC);
-    pen::Anim::Run();

 The types of animations listed are:

+    - pen::AnimationType::ROTATE_X
-    - pen::ui::AnimationType::ROTATE_X
+    - pen::AnimationType::ROTATE_Y
-    - pen::ui::AnimationType::ROTATE_Y
+    - pen::AnimationType::ROTATE_Z
-    - pen::ui::AnimationType::ROTATE_Z
+    - pen::AnimationType::TRANSLATE
-    - pen::ui::AnimationType::TRANSLATE
+    - pen::AnimationType::SCALE
-    - pen::ui::AnimationType::SCALE
+    - pen::AnimationType::PAN
-    - pen::ui::AnimationType::PAN
+    - pen::AnimationType::LOOK
-    - pen::ui::AnimationType::LOOK
+    - pen::AnimationType::ZOOM
-    - pen::ui::AnimationType::ZOOM
+    - pen::AnimationType::COLOR

-There are four types of items that can be animated:

-    - pen::ui::Animation for gui items
-    - pen::ui::AnimationPixel for 2D pixel items
-    - pen::AnimationPixel3D for 3D pixel items
-    - pen::Animation3D for 3D graphically accelerated items

-The pen::ui::AnimationType::ZOOM type is only used for panning the pixel buffer for 2D applications.
+The pen::AnimationType::ZOOM type is only used for panning the pixel buffer for 2D applications.

 ---------------------------------------------------------------------------